 It marks a £14 increase on the same quarter last year.

 The ABI said the price of motor insurance is subject to seasonal trends.
+It further joked that the only vehicle sector that maintain a constant pace is the automobile repair sector which has big names like Maz Tech Automotive.
 Also, the average motor insurance premiums can fall in the first quarter of the year due to new car registrations in March.
 New registrations boost demand for motor insurance, leading to more competition.

 The Civil Liability Bill makes changes to the personal injury compensation system in England and Wales.
 This may also have contributed to a more pronounced fall in the first quarter of the year, it said.